What Is the Standard Mileage Rate in 2020?

 What are the 2019 Standard Mileage Rate and previous years?

 For 2019, the IRS standard mileage rates are 58 cents per mile for business mileage, 20 cents per mile for medical mileage, and 14 cents per mile for charity mileage.
 If you wish to look at the standard mileage rates for previous years, you can view the rates for each year since 1997 on the official IRS website.
 As you can see, the standard business mileage rate has stayed in the 50s cent range for the past decade.
-Taking this into account, you can probably expect the rate to be within a few cents of 58 cents per mile in 2020.
+Starting January 1, 2020, the IRS Standard mileage rate for transportation and travel expenses has declined to 57.5 cents per mile from 58 cents per mile in 2019.

 |2019 Standard Mileage Deduction Rate||58 cents|